creativewave/use-definition/README.md

 Those component props can be used eg. to prevent starting a new animation if the previous one is not over, or to set a CSS class name to an HTML/SVG element.

-`currentIndex` will be updated just before/after the first/last animation frame, to the `nextIndex` that is currently defined in state.
+`currentIndex` will be updated after the last animation frame, with the `nextIndex` defined in state.
-`nextIndex` will be updated just before the first animation frame, to the index of the definition to transition to.
+`nextIndex` will be updated before the first animation frame, to the index of the definition to transition to.
-`isAnimated` will be updated to `true` just before the first animation frame, and to `false` just after the last one.
+`isAnimated` will be updated to `true` before the first animation frame, and to `false` after the last one.

 ## TODO